Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Introduction

 \section{Introduction}

-Stochastic networks encountered in practice often involve blocking, where customers can be lost due to various forms of congestion.
-A key design decision for such networks concerns the allocation of (expensive) resources to limit blocking while maintaining low costs.
-For example, in cellular wireless networks calls of moving users may be dropped if the receiving cell tower has insufficient available capacity for a successful handover (see, e.g.,~\cite{agrawal1996channel,sidi1997new,kwan2010mobility}).
-Something similar may happen in mobile cloud computing, where computational jobs are served at small ``cloudlets'' close to the user, rather than at a remote cloud computing facility (see, e.g.,~\cite{mao2017survey}).
-While this can reduce delays, each cloudlet has limited capacity and migrating jobs between cloudlets due to user mobility may lead to job losses and performance issues.
+Stochastic networks encountered in practice often involve losses due to various forms of congestion.
+A key design decision for such networks concerns the allocation of (expensive) resources to limit losses while maintaining low costs.
+For example, in cellular wireless networks, the calls of moving users may be dropped if the receiving cell tower has insufficient capacity available for a successful handover (see, e.g.,~\cite{agrawal1996channel,kwan2010mobility,sidi1997new}). { Given the ubiquity of wireless networks, the allocation of resources in these networks plays a crucial role in many real-world applications experienced throughout daily life. } A similar situation may arise in mobile cloud computing, where computational jobs are served at small ``cloudlets'' close to the user, rather than at a remote cloud computing facility (see, e.g.,~\cite{Pang2015,Jia2016,mao2017survey}).
+While the use of cloudlets reduces delays~\cite{Jia2016}, each cloudlet has limited capacity and migrating jobs between cloudlets due to user mobility may lead to job losses and performance issues. { Given the growth of such cloudlet-based mobile computing, resource allocation in these environments plays a critical role in various real-world applications including augmented reality, crowd-sourcing video processing, and facial recognition~\cite{Pang2015}. } These processes {based on wireless networks and cloudlet mobile computing} can be formulated as part of a general class of networks of stochastic loss systems (SLSs).